Edo Castle 江戸城

 Access to certain sections of the grounds is restricted and requires reservations.
 To see the areas open to the public, there are three main entrance gates to choose from.

-Otemon Gate: The most commonly used gate, it is a five-minute walk from Otemachi Station, a 10-minute walk from Nijubashi-mae Station or a 15-minute walk from Tokyo Station's Marunouchi North Exit.
+Otemon Gate: The gate is accessible from several stations. it is around a five-minute walk from Otemachi Station, around 10-minutes walk from Nijubashi-mae Station and around 15-minutes walk from Tokyo Station's Marunouchi North Exit.

-Kita-hanebashimon Gate: Not far from Hirakawamon, this gate is also a five-minute walk from Takebashi Station.
+Kita-hanebashimon Gate: Not far from Hirakawamon, this gate is around a five-minute walk from Takebashi Station.

 A city within a city